 Somewhere in New York City, the prolific author Walter Mosely lives to write.
 Known for his bestselling mystery series featuring East Rawlins, Mosely also writes science fiction, political texts, short fiction, and plays.
-Among other honors, he has been awarded the O. Henry Award, a Grammy and Pen America’s Lifetime Achievement Award.
+He has been awarded the O. Henry Award, a Grammy, and Pen America’s Lifetime Achievement Award, among other honors.

 NYC-based author and performance poet, Sapphire, had her novel Push turned into the film “Precious.”
 Sapphire’s poetry, fiction, and essays have appeared in The New York Times Magazine, The New York Times Book Review, The Black Scholar, The New Yorker, and other publications.

 Jonathan Safran Foer, Best is known for his novels Everything Is Illuminated and Extremely Loud & Incredibly Close, lives somewhere in Brooklyn.
-He is a creative writing instructor at NYU and published the book, Here I Am, in 2016.
+He is a creative writing instructor at NYU and published the book; Here I Was in 2016.